Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 These moderated sessions work best early in the design process, but they're time-intensive.
 For broader validation, consider combining them with unmoderated approaches.

-Method: Testing scenarios where users start tasks on one device and complete them on another (browse on mobile, purchase on desktop).
+Method: Testing scenarios where users start tasks on one device and complete them on another, such as browsing on mobile and converting on desktop.

 When to use: